testinprod-io/op-erigon/README.md

 **[New flag / Optional]**
 HTTP endpoint of the sequencer. op-erigon will route `eth_sendRawTransaction` calls to this URL.
 This is **required** for transaction submission since Bedrock does not currently have a public mempool.
 Refer to the documentation for the network you are participating in to get the correct URL.

+For the Optimism Mainnet, set the sequencer endpoint: `https://mainnet-sequencer.optimism.io`.

 For the Optimism Goerli Testnet, set the sequencer endpoint: `https://goerli-sequencer.optimism.io`

 ### `--rollup.historicalrpc`